michamos/RPP-online-hep-info/content.md

     This program enables students to investigate the Universe while applying tools and concepts from science, math and technology. http://handsonuniverse.org/

 * **HYPATIA:**
-    HYPATIA (Hybrid Pupil’s Analysis Tool for Interactions in Atlas) is a tool for high school students to inspect the graphic visualization of particle collision products in the ATLAS detector at CERN. http://hypatia.phys.uoa.gr/
+    HYPATIA (Hybrid Pupil’s Analysis Tool for Interactions in ATLAS) is a tool for high school students to inspect the graphic visualization of particle collision products in the ATLAS detector at CERN. http://hypatia.phys.uoa.gr/

 * **International Masterclasses:**
     Each year about 13,000 high school students in 55 countries come to one of about 225 nearby universities or research centres for a day to unravel the mysteries of particle physics.
 Lectures from active scientists give insight in topics and methods of basic research enabling the students to perform measurements on real data from one of seven experiments.
 At the end of the day, like an international research collaboration, participants join a video conference for discussion and combination of results.
 The program is coordinated from Institut fur Kern- und Teilchenphysik at TU Dresden and the Notre Dame University QuarkNet Center within the framework of the International Particle Physics Outreach Group (IPPOG).
 CERN, Fermilab and TRIUMF support videoconferences.
 World Wide Data Day - https://quarknet.org/content/world-wide-data-day is an annual event.